kud04rk/OpenboxInstall/README.md

 - Visit the official git repo for support.(it will work after dependies are correctly istalled).

-- spotify theme needs to be enabled after the first login. run the commands related spicetify after spotify login
+- spotify theme needs to be enabled after the first login sometimes. run the ./theme_config.sh after the first login.

 ### My solution: